Inspiration

 Sunrise Drum

-This pine tree symbol helps Paul-René feel connected to both his Haudenosaunee/ Onondaga and Algonquian/ Abenaki ancestors.
+This pine tree symbol helps Paul-René feel connected Wôbanaki ancestors.
 Much of Paul-René’s art work includes the pine tree symbol.
-Through all these influences (as well Bear Clan emphasis) Paul-René has remembered the Newfoundland roots – but the Native art “jelled” in the States – and all have contributed to his artwork.
-This can be seen in the use of many turtles, trees, flowers, fiddleheads and bears- all important Eastern Native art symbolism.
+Through all these influences (as well Bear Clan emphasis) Paul-René has remembered his roots.
+This can be seen in the use of many turtles, trees, flowers, fiddle-head ferns, bears, other woodland animals and celestial bodies such as moon, sun, and stars- all important Eastern Native art symbolism.

 One branch of the family lived in Newfoundland for many generations in and out of Bonavista Bay and traveling the St. Lawrence and Labrador coast regularly.
 Some of the family left Newfoundland after several generations to return to northern New England and New York.
+The Indigenous art came together– and all have contributed to his artwork.

 Helen Merritt Smith about 1982 with Paul-René’s only biological sibling, Mary Elizabeth Tamburro in 1982.
 His sister died in 1985 and Helen 5 years later.
 The other photo is of Mary Elizabeth at a Powwow in Massachusetts, 1973.
-Powwows were something some members of the family were involved in more many years.
+Powwows were something some members of the family were involved in for many years.

 Sunrise Drum